-• Drip trays must be placed under generators (if used on site) water pumps and any other machinery on site that utilises fuel/ lubricant.
-A spill kit to neutralise/treat spills of fuel/ oil/ lubricants must be available on site.
-Soil contaminated by spilled oil/ fuel/ lubricant must be excavated and disposed of in the hazardous waste bin.
-Vehicles and machinery must be kept in the site camp when not in use.
-Waste bins (with secure lids) for hazardous waste and general waste must be provided on site and within the site camp on an impermeable surface.
-Waste (including litter, building waste, oily rags etc.) must be placed in the appropriate bins.
-Construction workers must be instructed not to litter and to place all waste in the appropriate waste bins provided on site.
-Waste may not be buried or burnt on site. • Bins must be emptied regularly and the waste disposed of at an appropriate, licensed facility.
-Bins must not be allowed to overflow. • Cement batching must take place on an impermeable surface large enough to retain any slurry or cement water run-off.
+- Waste may not be buried or burnt on site. - Bins must be emptied regularly, and the waste disposed of at an appropriate, licensed facility. - Bins must not be allowed to overflow. - Cement batching must take place on an impermeable surface large enough to retain any slurry or cement water run-off.
 If necessary, bidem lined detention ponds (or similar) must be constructed to catch the runoff from batching areas.
-Once the water content of the cement water/slurry has evaporated or filtered into the ground, the dried cement must be scraped out of the detention pond and disposed of at an appropriate disposal facility. • Cement batching must take place on already transformed areas at the site or site camp, or at another location of low environmental sensitivity as agreed with the ECO.
+Once the water content of the cement water/slurry has evaporated or filtered into the ground, the dried cement must be scraped out of the detention pond and disposed of at an appropriate disposal facility. - Cement batching must take place on already transformed areas at the site or site camp, or at another location of low environmental sensitivity as agreed with the ECO.
 Batching may also take place within the footprint of a road/erf to be constructed within a later phase.
-The requirements above to provide an impermeable layer to batch on will still however apply. • Unused cement bags must be stored in such a way that they will be protected from rain.
+The requirements above to provide an impermeable layer to batch on will still however apply. - Unused cement bags must be stored in such a way that they will be protected from rain.
 Empty cement bags must not be left lying on the ground and must be disposed of in the appropriate waste bin.
-Contractors will first be issued with one verbal warning, however after the initial warning the contractor will be fined for each empty cement bag found on site or blown from site into surrounding vegetation, in accordance with Section 17.3. • Washing of excess cement/concrete into the ground is not allowed.
-All excess concrete/ cement must be removed from site and disposed of at an appropriate location.
+Contractors will first be issued with one verbal warning, however after the initial warning the contractor will be fined for each empty cement bag found on site or blown from site into surrounding vegetation, in accordance with Section 17.3. - Washing of excess cement/concrete into the ground is not allowed.
+All excess concrete/ cement must be removed from site and disposed of at an appropriate location. - Materials, fuels and other chemicals and hazardous substances required during construction must be stored according to the manufacturer's product-storage requirements, which may include a covered, waterproof bunded housing structure. - Material Safety Data Sheets (MSDSs) shall be readily available on site for all chemicals and hazardous substances to be used on site.
+Where possible and available, MSDSs must additionally include information on ecological impacts and measures to minimise negative environmental impacts during accidental releases. - Hazardous chemicals and fuels must be stored outside of the riparian zone on bunded, impermeable surfaces with sufficient capacity to hold at least 110% of the capacity of the storage tanks. - A dedicated area for the storage of hazardous materials and waste must be provided for in the site camp as per Section 8.7.

-1 Materials, fuels and other cher Materials, fuels and other chemicals and hazardous substances required during construction must be stored according to t the manufacturer's product-storage requirements, which may include a covered, waterproof bunded housing structure. • Material Safety Data Sheets (N ASDSs) shall be readily available on site for all chemicals and hazardous substances to be use ed on site.
-Where possible and available, MSDSs must additionally include information on ecologi cal impacts and measures to minimise negative environmental impacts during accidental relea ases.
-Hazardous chemicals and fue els must be stored outside of the riparian zone on bunded, impermeable surfaces with suf ficient capacity to hold at least 110% of the capacity of the storage tanks.
-0 ge of hazardous materials and waste must be provided for in the site camp as per Section 8.7. construction workers must be placed outside of any drainage ing over.
+lines and prevented from blow construction workers must be placed outside of any drainage ing over.
 The ablution facilities must have a closed system.
-The - erviced regularly.
-Care must be taken to prevent spillages when moving or servicing chemical to Performance Indicator Soil and water is not polluted as a result of construction activities.
+The erviced regularly.
+Care must be taken to prevent spillages when pilets.
+Performance Indicator Soil and water is not polluted as a result of construction activities.